NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 # Verbosity Done Well

 Programs fail, even the best-written ones.
-You know this; you’ve experienced it.
+You know it; you’ve experienced it.
 You wish you could avoid it, but you can’t.
 Computers are far from perfect.
 As a beginner programmer, you quickly learn that you must account for both expected and unexpected errors.
 Handling these errors isn’t too difficult, and at this